git-melt/melt/README.md

 # git-melt
-Merge multiple git projects in your working copy. git-melt consists of a few bash scripts to extend git .
+Merge multiple git projects in your working copy. git-melt consists of a few bash scripts to extend git.

 ## Installation
 Download the repository, copy the files from bin to /usr/bin and share to /usr/share.
 Permit the scripts to be executed.